open-telemetry/otel-arrow/collector/examples/generator/README.md

-# Telemetry generator example configuration
+# Example: Telemetry generator configuration

 The collector configuration in this directory produces synthetic telemetry and exports to the standard port (4317) used by OTLP and